EquityFeed Review 2019

 Would you like to get to know if they could be the right choice to provide you with what you need?

 I started to feel curious when I saw that they present themselves as the Stock Discovery Platform being the most actionable information platform for individual day traders, swing traders and active traders.

 They promise to transform every stock trader into a highly advanced, much more efficient trader reaching better profits.

-They describe themselves as being an ultra-powerful trading platform providing every day trader with amazing advantages that are reached by using 100 % real-time data and 100 % streaming.
+They describe themselves as being an ultra-powerful stock screener and trading platform providing every day trader with amazing advantages that are reached by using 100 % real-time data and 100 % streaming.

 And they even go one step further by stating that their trading tools were revolutionizing the monitoring of the stock market to give you the very best trading ideas you ever had.

 This way they want to enable “little guys” to compete with the highly experienced professionals.

 This sounds promising and this inspired me to check this out for you.

 Just like on most of these platforms, the first page is filled with a lot of charts and graphs, but of course this is a legal way to show the potential of the service and I don't mind for as long as I can easily find the basic information I am searching for.

 When I started investigating the platform, I had to see that it wouldn't be all easy to gather all of the information I wanted to share with you, but I enjoy challenges and I don't give up too soon.